 When accessing the internet through a VPN you are provided with a different IP address, meaning your identity is hidden from your ISP.
 All that your ISP can see is data traveling to and from the VPN servers in code.
 This means that when accessing the internet through a VPN, ISP’s are unable to know when you are trying to access content that they wish to restrict and therefore cannot implement bandwidth throttling tactics.
 This can have an inadvertent effect on the speed of your internet when accessing certain content such as videos, meaning your internet connection could be quicker.

 The BBC discussed findings from Ofcom’s most recent Communications Market Report which showed that people in the UK are increasingly owning mobile devices as opposed to desktops.
 They explored how the demand to remain connected via the internet whilst on the go has significantly increased, as well as what people are using mobile devices for.
 The number of calls made by mobile phones has significantly decreased over the last ten years, whereas using a mobile internet connection to stream online TV has massively increased.
-The focus for new technology is on mobile devices and therefore new mobile devices with the latest technology tend to work better with a VPN, as they can keep up quicker with the encryption of data more than older desktops, that are using old technology.
+The focus for new technology is on mobile devices and therefore new mobile devices with the latest technology tend to work better with a VPN, as they can keep up quicker with the encryption of data than older desktops, that are using old technology.
 You may find that accessing the internet on your iPad through a VPN can speed up your internet connection, in comparison to when using your home desktop.
+Using a Proxy Store from the right resource can help you with better VPN usage.